Audio deepfake: Research programs

 Numerous research groups worldwide are working to recognize media manipulations; i.e., audio deepfakes but also image and video deepfake.
 These projects are usually supported by public or private funding and are in close contact with universities and research institutions.

 For this purpose, the Defense Advanced Research Projects Agency (DARPA) runs the Semantic Forensics (SemaFor).
 Leveraging some of the research from the Media Forensics (MediFor) program, also from DARPA, these semantic detection algorithms will have to determine whether a media object has been generated or manipulated, to automate the analysis of media provenance and uncover the intent behind the falsification of various content.

 Another research program is the Preserving Media Trustworthiness in the Artificial Intelligence Era (PREMIER) program, funded by the Italian Ministry of Education, University and Research (MIUR) and run by five Italian universities.
 PREMIER will pursue novel hybrid approaches to obtain forensic detectors that are more interpretable and secure.

+DEEP-VOICE is a publicly available dataset intended for research purposes to develop systems to detect when speech has been generated with neural networks through a process called Retrieval-based Voice Conversion (RVC).
+Preliminary research showed numerous statistically-significant differences between features found in human speech and that which had been generated by Artificial Intelligence algorithms.